-DRINK TYPE CONFIGURATION (Figure 7.19) - Once the gas type has been set under GAS CONFIGURATION, the drink type will need to be configured for universal configurations.
+DRINK TYPE CONFIGURATION (Figure 7.20) - Once the gas type has been set under GAS CONFIGURATION, the drink type will need to be configured for universal and multi-gas configurations.
 Since the type of drink available for any given barrel is dependent on the gas that was selected for the barrel, it is very important to make sure the correct gas is selected.
-The available drink types will also vary by dispenser configuration as shown in the Universal Configuration Drink Types table.
+The available drink types will also vary by dispenser configuration as shown in the Universal and Multi-Gas Configuration Drink Types table.

+Universal and Multi-Gas Configuration Drink TypesDispenserAvailable Drink Types372 Standard

+Multi-GasCO2: High Expansion

+N2: Medium Expansion372 Multi-Flavor

-Universal Configuration Drink TypesDispenserAvailable Drink Types771CO2: Medium Expansion and High ExpansionMulti-FlavorN2: Medium Expansion772CO2: Medium Expansion and High Expansion772CO2: Medium Expansion and High ExpansionN2: Medium ExpansionN2: Medium Expansion
+Universal GasCO2: Medium Expansion and High Expansion

+N2: Medium Expansion

-EXPANSION ADJUSTMENT (Figure 7.20) - This menu allows the user to set how much gas is injected into the drink.
+EXPANSION ADJUSTMENT (Figure 7.21) - The amount of gas in the drink can be adjusted in this menu.
 The adjustment ranges from "MAX" (high levels of gas, high expansion) to "LESS" (lower levels of gas, low expansion).
-Select the barrel number and adjust the level up or down.
+Select the barrel number and adjust the bar graph up or down.